 Girona is a small medieval city about a 1.5-hour drive north of Barcelona.
 Located halfway between the majestic peaks of the Pyrenees and the rugged Costa Brava coast, the town sits on the confluence of four rivers and has a rich history that goes back to the Roman ages.
 Girona is quite often overlooked by tourists who pass the town on their way from Barcelona to Figueres, the home of the world-famous Dalí Theatre Museum.
 That’s a pity because the city’s varied attractions warrant a stay of at least a few days.
-In addition to being a gorgeous town for a leisurely stroll – along cobble-stoned streets and colourful buildings – Girona boasts many museums, shops, cafés and lovely hotels.
-One of the best things to do in Girona is a stroll along its impressive city walls.
+A stroll around Girona leads visitors past cobble-stoned streets and colourful buildings as well as many museums, shops, cafés and restaurants.
 Moreover, El Celler de Can Roca, one of the world’s best restaurants is located here!
+One of the best things to do in Girona is a walk along its impressive city walls.
 Girona was also the filming location of many scenes in the Game of Thrones series, and there’s also a Game of Thrones walking tour you can join!

 Passeig de la Muralla – walking on the Girona walls

 I love exploring the maze of old streets in the city, especially around the Jewish Quarter, one of Europe’s best preserved.
 On my recent trip to Girona, I decided to spend a morning walking along the city’s medieval walls, the Passeig de la Muralla.
 Parts of the 14th century walls and towers were destroyed during the late-19th century to allow the city to expand.
 The missing parts have since been reconstructed and these days, it’s possible to walk along the walls and enjoy the views of the city and the surrounding countryside.
 I started my walk at the Plaça Catalunya, on the banks of the River Onyar.